Greater Michigan Spine & Neurosurgery

 Like many people, you may have some apprehension about undergoing spine surgery due to the risks and recovery.
 At Greater Michigan Spine & Neurosurgery, experienced spine surgeon Timothy Spencer, DO, specializes in minimally invasive surgery.
 That means he may be able to perform your surgery using less invasive techniques to reduce your risk and minimize your recovery.
-To learn more about minimally invasive surgery, call the office in Mt.
-Pleasant or Battle Creek, Michigan today.
+To learn more about minimally invasive surgery, call the office in Battle Creek, Michigan today.

 Minimally invasive surgery is an advanced surgical technique that uses computer-assisted technology and special surgical instruments to perform various procedures.